Back to Blog

 The Philosophy: Apps are locked by default.
 You schedule when to use them, not when to block them.

-unhookd flips the screen time model on its head.
-Instead of asking you to block apps when you want to focus, it starts with everything locked.
-You create "Slots" — scheduled time windows when apps become accessible (like calendar events).
-Outside those windows, apps are simply inaccessible.
-For urgent needs, "Peeks" give you timed emergency access (2-20 minutes) where you state your reason and optionally complete a breathing exercise.
+unhookd flips the model.
+Everything is locked.
+You create scheduled windows when apps become accessible, like calendar events.
+Outside those windows, apps are inaccessible.
+For urgent needs, on-demand timed access (2-20 minutes) lets you state your reason and optionally complete a breathing exercise before unlocking.

 Why It Stands Out:

-- Set it once and forget about it — Slots repeat automatically
+• Set it once and forget about it — scheduled windows repeat automatically

 Best For: Anyone who has tried other screen time apps and found themselves disabling them.
-If willpower is not your strength, unhookd removes the need for it.
+If willpower isn't reliable for you, unhookd removes the need for it.

 2. Opal — Best for Analytics and Data-Driven Users